-This week’s tip is still about responsibility but we’re finally getting into the fun stuff.
-Now we get to start considering what kind of dog you might want.
-Specifically for this week’s discussion, which age dog best suits your situation?
+This week, we get to start considering what kind of dog you might want.
+Specifically, which age range is best for your needs?
 (We will cover other dog traits in a future article.)

 Some questions you might ask yourself: